Blockchain, Crypto, hustling

 • “This online web thing will never work…”

-Actually, it wasn’t at the time.
-It wasn’t a self-referential era – unlike Web3.
+Actually, it wasn’t called Web 1 at the time.
+It wasn’t much of a self-referential era – unlike Web3.

 Web2 is the internet today, dominated by tech giants.
 It’s built on client-server architecture where users are the client and companies control the servers.
 These companies extract value from creators and users by sitting in the middle.